RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ```

-Currently Proxmark3 doesn't identify it as a sepatate card.
+Currently Proxmark3 doesn't identify it as a separate tag.
 Before the sealing could be detected from the config block value:

 ```